provena/provena-python-client/CONTRIBUTING.md

-# provenaclient
+# Contributing Guidelines

-A client library for interfacing with a Provena instance.
+This is the contributing guidelines for the client library.

 ## Usage